Angel (Ladadi O-Heyo)

-"Angel (Ladadi O-Heyo)" is a song by German electronic music duo Jam & Spoon featuring American singer Plavka, released in 1995 as the fourth and last single from their second album, Tripomatic Fairytales 2001 (1993).
-It is written by German music writer Nosie Katzmann, who also wrote the duos former hits, "Right in the Night" and "Find Me (Odyssey to Anyoona)".
-A major hit in Europe, it peaked at number two in Italy and number three in Finland.
-Additionally, it reached number 26 in the UK, number 28 in Switzerland, number 29 in Scotland and number 30 in Germany.
+"Angel (Ladadi O-Heyo)" is a song by German electronic music duo Jam & Spoon featuring American singer Plavka, released in 1995 by Epic, JAM! and Dance Pool as the fourth and last single from the duo's second album, Tripomatic Fairytales 2001 (1993).
+The song was written by German music writer Nosie Katzmann, who also wrote the duos former hits, "Right in the Night" and "Find Me (Odyssey to Anyoona)".
+"Angel" peaked at number two in Italy and number three in Finland.
+Additionally, it reached number 26 in the UK, number 28 in Switzerland, and number 30 in Germany.
+Marcus Nispel directed the music video for the song.

 Critical reception

 James Masterton for Dotmusic described the song as "more atmospheric meanderings" from Jam & Spoon.
 Pan-European magazine Music & Media wrote that the participation "is as simple as on Crystal Waters' "Gypsy Woman (La Da Da La Da Dee)" and Lavinia Jones' "Sing It To You (Dee-Doob-Dee-Doo)".
 The flamenco bit is another hook."